openhab/openhab-docs/developers/guidelines.md

 ### Java Coding Style

-- The [Java naming conventions](https://java.about.com/od/javasyntax/a/nameconventions.htm) should be used for source files.
+- The [Java naming conventions](https://java.about.com/od/javasyntax/a/nameconventions.htm) should always be used and are descibed in detail at the link, a quick summary is:
+    * Channel IDs: `lowerCamelCase`
+    * Variables: `lowerCamelCase`
+    * Constants: `ALL_UPPER_CASE`
 - Generics must be used where applicable.
 See example below:

 ```java